-On the effective date for the election the borrower is treated as paying all amounts owing under the financial arrangement.
+On the effective date for the election, the borrower is treated as paying all amounts owing under the financial arrangement.
 If this includes unpaid interest, this interest will give rise to an NRWT or AIL obligation as appropriate.
 The amount so repaid, less any NRWT, is then treated as subscribed for a non-participating redeemable share.

 There is no provision for an election to be revoked.
 However, once the interest payments on the instrument are no longer subject to section FH 3 (for example, because the payee country implements recommendation 2 of the OECD hybrids report), the election becomes ineffective.
-The deemed shares are then treated as redeemed for the amount owing (which will include any accrued "dividend") and that amount, again less any NRWT, is treated as resubscribed for the shares.
+The deemed shares are then treated as redeemed for the amount owing (which will include any accrued "dividend") and that amount, again less any NRWT, is treated as re-advanced by way of the loan.